ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 ## 44. What can I learn from the code of Set-OutlookSignatures?
 Set-OutlookSignatures is not just a tool for managing Outlook signatures and out-of-office replies.
 It is free and open-source because I want to give something back to the community that has helped me so often over the years.

 The following gives you an overview which scripting techniques you can learn from Set-OutlookSignatures.
+Beside the big learning topics mentioned in this FAQ, main and supporting files of Set-OutlookSignatures are sprinkled with small code snippets you may find useful, usually with a short comment - chances are good that you will stumble across some small gems of code by just browsing through it.

 You have found some lines of code that you can use for yourself?
 Great, that's exactly how it's meant to be.
 My pleasure!<br>One small request: If you have a minute, please <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/discussions?discussions_q=">let me know</a> which part of the code you were able to reuse.